 Procedures that victims should follow if a sexual offense occurs

-Do not bathe, douche, urinate, defecate, change clothes or clean house.
+Do not bathe, douche, urinate, defecate, change clothes, clean house or clean your dorm room.
 By not doing this, you will help police investigators preserve evidence about the offense.

 Call 911 immediately to report the offense to the Texas Tech Police Department and to receive medical treatment.
 Reporting the offense immediately to the police can increase the chance of apprehension/prosecution.

 Contact the Student Counseling Center (Rm.
 201 on the Second floor of the Student Wellness Center on the corner of Flint Avenue and Main Street, phone # 742-3674) to obtain support services or other assistance.
 Other agencies/offices offering assistance can be reached at:

 Lubbock Police Department (806) 775-2865

 Center for Campus Life, Texas Tech University (806) 742-5433

 For more information on sexual assault prevention, you can contact the Texas Tech Police Department's Crime Prevention Office at 742-3931 or the Lubbock Rape Crisis Center at 763- 7273.